moyinoluwa-agbaje/Investigate-a-Dataset/README.md

 - This dataset contains information about 10,000 movies collected from the Movies Database (TMdb), including user ratings and revenue.

 #### Data Source:
-The original data files used in for this project are listed [here](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
+The original data files used for this project are listed [here](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).

 #### Data Wrangling Steps: